uoelel/uoelel.github.io/content/analyse.md

 ### Dimensionality reduction

-If you're data is *highly dimensional*, i.e. you have a lot of different variables, some of which are correlated to each other, you can employ data dimensionality reduction techniques to "synthesise" all the variables into fewer components or clusters.
+If your data is **highly dimensional**, i.e. **you have a lot of different variables** (some of which might even be correlated to each other), you can employ data dimensionality reduction techniques to "synthesise" all the variables into fewer variables that represent components, dimensions or clusters in the data.

+These techniques can be used both (a) to find patterns or groupings in the data and to obtain measures that capture these patterns and groupings and (b) to simplify analyses from a set of 15/20 variables to 2/3 components or dimensions.

+Note that once you have reduced your data to a few variables (components or dimensions), these can still be further analysed with the other techniques mentioned on this page.

 * A common reduction technique is **Principal Component Analysis** (PCA).
 This method combines all of your variables into a limited set of numeric *principal components*.
 The scores of the principal components capture variation in the data and can be used for further analysis.
 You can learn how to carry out a PCA with [this tutorial](http://www.sthda.com/english/articles/31-principal-component-methods-in-r-practical-guide/).
+Also check out Functional Principal Component Analysis below.

 * **Multiple Correspondence Analysis** (MDA) is the discrete equivalent of PCA, i.e. it can be used with discrete/categorical variables.
 See [this tutorial](http://www.sthda.com/english/articles/31-principal-component-methods-in-r-practical-guide/114-mca-multiple-correspondence-analysis-in-r-essentials/) for an introduction.